rosros2000/kokanumi/README.md

   with some shape adjustments.

-  - Missing glyphs added.
+  NOTES:

-  - Alternative shapes added.
+  - Some alternative glyphs,

-  - Monospaced numbers 0-9 and letters A-Z
+  - Monospaced numbers 0-9 and letters A-Z,

-  - Monospaced punctuation marks
+  - Monospaced punctuation marks.

 - kokanu1.txt: